 Tax Implications for Irregular vs Regular TikTok Earners

 TikTok stars that don’t receive regular or predictable payments from the platform, may be considered for gig worker tax.
 Payments from part-time or temporary work paid in cash, property, goods, or cryptocurrencies must be reported to IRS by submitting a 1040 tax return.

 Regular TikTok earners, who are considered careerists, or TikTok businesses, will need to pay income tax and self-employment tax using independent contractor tax guidelines.
 It is advisable to consult with an expert to establish the nature of your TikTok earnings and to know how to report your earnings to the IRS.

 Proper planning is essential to make sure that you pay the right amount in taxes without missing out on any deductions you earn.
 Fusion CPA is experienced at helping entrepreneurs like yourself make the most of their financial planning.
-Learn more about the TikTok accounting CFO advisory services, tax preparation, bookkeeping, and financial planning we offer by clicking the discovery button below.
+Learn more about the TikTok accounting and tax preparation by talking to our discovery team.

 This blog article is not intended to be the rendering of legal, accounting, tax advice or other professional services.
 Articles are based on current or proposed tax rules at the time they are written and older posts are not updated for tax rule changes.
 We expressly disclaim all liability in regard to actions taken or not taken based on the contents of this blog as well as the use or interpretation of this information.
 Information provided on this website is not all-inclusive and such information should not be relied upon as being all-inclusive.